 Be kind to your heart

 Healthy heart habits will help protect your heart.
-Eat a healthy diet.
-Maintain a healthy weight and stick to an exercise routine that has been approved by your cardiology team or healthcare provider.
-Don’t smoke, or abuse drugs or alcohol.
-If you need advice about diet or exercise, ask your primary care provider for a referral to a dietitian or cardiac rehab.
+Eat a nourishing diet and stick to an exercise routine that has been approved by your cardiology team or healthcare provider.
+Don’t smoke, abuse drugs or alcohol.
+If you need advice about diet or exercise, ask your primary healthcare provider for a referral to a dietitian or cardiac rehab.

 I experience anxiety and depression and I take my heart health and mental health very seriously.
 Both are closely linked and equally important.